 Members have a period of time to submit course requests after the course catalog becomes available and before the published deadline for the computerized class assignment occurs.
 During this interval, the timing of when members submit course requests does not affect a member’s chances of being admitted to a class.
 All requests are processed at the same time on the day after the deadline.
 While there are many classes to choose from, demand for some classes exceeds the available space.
 See this guide to Getting the Courses You Want.
 [PDF]

 OLLI is a member-run organization led by a Council, with functional areas headed by Committee Chairs.
 For more details about OLLI Leadership, click here.
-For details of the bylaws that govern OLLI, including the election of Council members, click here.

 Yes, OLLI hold an annual meeting prior to the end of each OLLI at SOU academic year.
 The purpose of this meeting is for Council to update members on current business and for members to bring matters to the Council.
 It is also an opportunity for members to convene.
 In addition, the Council may call special membership meetings as necessary.
 Click here for OLLI Bylaws governing member meetings.